Is GTA Online actually good in 2021?

 Still, Cayo Perico pays well, and Rockstar's move to make content aimed at singleplayer folks is promising.
 The more people can treat GTA Online like a regular solo campaign, the more the developer will attract those who prefer to stay offline in Los Santos.

-My life in GTA Online, though, is now spent accumulating sillier and sillier toys – I've bought everything that can make me cash in the game that isn't a total pain in the ass to manage, and now I just count the pennies, saving up for the daftest vehicles possible.
+My life in GTA Online, though, is now spent accumulating sillier and sillier toys – I've bought everything that can generate cash in the game that isn't a total pain in the ass to manage, and now I just count the pennies, saving up for the daftest vehicles possible.

 Is it fulfilling?
 Is it good?
 At some point during the first lockdown, I stopped delineating between games that are compulsive and games that I actually enjoy.
 Now, all games go into a big black hole of time, an endless pursuit for trace amounts of pleasure until I can safely go to a restaurant or bar again without the fear of a deadly virus.